damirljub/damirljub/README.md

 <br />

 ### 📎 What I am up to:
-- :telescope: Solving my problems to help others as well.
-Building various projects.
+- :telescope: solving my problems to help others

-- :seedling: Exploring new technologies and writing blogs.
+- :seedling: exploring new technologies and writing blogs

-- :zap: In my free time, I love to listen to podcasts, play board games and read books.
+- :zap: in my free time, I love to listen to podcasts, watch movies, play board games and read books
 <br />

 ## Connect with me: